epv44/EVTopTabBar/README.md

 var shadowView = UIImageView(image: UIImage(imageLiteral: "filter-background-image"))
 ````

-Lastly in the view controller you have declared the above you also must implement the EVPageViewTopTabBarDelegate method ````swift willSelectViewControllerAtIndex ````This method allows for view controllers to switch and gives a space to perform any other actions.
+Now in the view controller you have declared the above you also must implement the EVPageViewTopTabBarDelegate method ````willSelectViewControllerAtIndex```` This method allows for view controllers to switch and gives a space to perform any other actions.

 ````swift
 extension ViewController: EVPageViewTopTabBarDelegate {